Convert Epoc files to other computer file formats, or synchronise your EPOC system with Windows applications.

 - Lexacom Sync!

 - Calendar Synchronization plug-in for PsiWin 2.2, Synchronizes Calendar, To-do's, and Address Book for Netscape Calendar, CorporateTime (CSandT) OpenTime (Hewlett-Packard), Lexacom Calendar.
 Supports bi-directional synchronization of calendaring data from Psion Series 3, and Series 5 devices.
 Synchronizes Meetings, Day Events, Daily Notes, Tasks/To-Do's, and Holidays.
 Attachments on Psion are synchronized with the Details field on the calendar server.
 Entries not owned by users are prefixed with an asterisk (*) when synchronized on the calendar server to indicate that they cannot be modified.
 Entries not owned by users can only be modified on their Psion.
-Detailed logs are available to track warnings and errors during synchronization. www.lexacom.com
+Detailed logs are available to track warnings and errors during synchronization.
+Was at www.lexacom.com

 - My Pocket